-Last day to withdraw from classes with 100% tuition refund (less fees) - End of 2nd scheduled class meeting Last day to withdraw from classes with 50% tuition refund (less fees) - End of 3rd scheduled class meeting No tuition refunds after the third class meeting.
-Please refer to SCU Refund Policies at: https://www.scu.edu/bursar/refund/
+Last day to withdraw from classes with 100% tuition refund (less fees) - End of 2nd class meeting Last day to withdraw from classes with 50% tuition refund (less fees) - End of 3rd class meeting

 PREFACE

 The Student Bulletin contains the academic and administrative policies and regulations that govern enrollment of graduate students in the College of Arts and Sciences of Santa Clara University in the Graduate Program in Pastoral Ministries.
 Students are responsible for knowing all academic and administrative policies and regulations affecting their program of study and for abiding by all such policies and regulations during their enrollment at the University.
 Continued enrollment is subject to compliance with the academic and administrative policies described herein and otherwise published by the University.
 Failure to understand these policies does not relieve a student of his or her responsibility for adhering to policies and regulations.